cypress-io/cypress/docs/source/guides/appendices/error-messages.md

 **{% fa fa-exclamation-triangle red %} Support file missing or invalid**

-The `supportFolder` option was removed from Cypress in version [0.18.0](https://on.cypress.io/guides/changelog#0-18-0) and was replaced by module support and the [`supportFile`](https://on.cypress.io/guides/configuration) configuration option.
+The `supportFolder` option was removed from Cypress in version [0.18.0](https://on.cypress.io/guides/changelog#0-18-0) and was replaced by module support and the {% url `supportFile` configuration#Folders %} configuration option.

 Cypress used to automatically include any scripts in the `supportFolder` before your test files.
 However, automatically including all the files in a certain directory is somewhat magical and unintuitive, and requires creating globals for the purpose of utility functions.